Vandivier/arias-tale-rpg/docs/narrative/arc-christina.md

 Her words were cut short by a deafening roar that seemed to emanate from the gate itself.
 The ground beneath their feet began to tremble, and from the swirling vortex, a massive, tentacled form began to emerge.

 "By the gods," one of their companions gasped, "it's a Kraken!"

 But this was no ordinary Kraken.
 Its flesh seemed to shimmer and shift, as if it wasn't fully in their reality.
-Tendrils of dark energy crackled around it, and where its eyes should have been, there were only swirling voids.
+Tendrils of dark energy crackled around it, floating in the air, and where its eyes should have been, there were only voids like absent clouds.

 Athena's face paled, a sight Raeve never thought she'd see.
 "This is beyond what we prepared for.
 That creature... it's infused with the essence of the Abyss itself."

-As the Kraken fully emerged, its tentacles lashing out with impossible speed, Raeve realized that this was the moment everything changed.
+As this Shadow Kraken fully emerged, its tentacles lashing out with impossible speed, Raeve realized that this was the moment everything changed.
 This wasn't just a game anymore.
 The danger was real, the consequences dire.

 With a cry that was part battle roar, part desperate prayer, Athena charged forward, her divine weapons blazing with light.
 Raeve, in her dragon form, took to the air, ready to rain down fire upon the monstrosity.